justaverylee/unclickable-featured-image/readme.txt

 License: MIT License
 License URI: https://opensource.org/licenses/MIT

-A wordpress plugin that forces all featured images to NOT be links
+A WordPress plugin that forces all featured images to NOT be links

 == Description ==